 - Wash acorn squash, cut in half lengthwise; scrape out seeds.

-- Place upside down into a glass baking dish containing 2 Tbsp. water.
+- Place cut side down into a glass baking dish containing 2 tablespoons water.

-- Cook in microwave until squash is tender, about 6 minutes (time depends on your microwave strength and the number of squash you are cooking).
+- Cook in microwave until squash is tender, about 6 minutes.
+(Cooking time depends on your microwave strength and the number of squash you are cooking; this recipe was tested using one squash—two halves—in a 1600 watt microwave.)

 - Remove from microwave, turn squash right side up in same dish.